 The hosts appeared well-prepared for the frigid conditions, and had the title holders pinned deep in their own half throughout the opening exchanges.
 Tomas Pekhart had a penalty claim denied, and Dortmund twice failed to clear the ball from corner kicks.
 In one such instance, Timmy Simons struck a glancing header towards goal, but Shinji Kagawa nodded clear.

 Pekhart found himself through on goal after 18 minutes, but Roman Weidenfeller did well to narrow his angle and make a save.
 Shortly thereafter, following another chaotic corner, the Czech striker struck a wild effort from close range that sailed over the bar.

-Dortmund gained its composure soon thereafter, and could have taken the lead on 21 minutes as Sebastian Kehl's through pass gave Robert Lewandowski a clear path to goal.
+Dortmund gained their composure soon thereafter, and could have taken the lead on 21 minutes as Sebastian Kehl's through pass gave Robert Lewandowski a clear path to goal.
 Raphael Schafer did extremely well, however, to deny the Polish striker.

 Lewandowski would prove to be a continuous threat: on 26 minutes, he set up Kevin Grosskreutz who missed from close range, and after the half hour mark, had a superb effort from distance tipped over the bar.
 Kagawa, who was at the heart of nearly every attacking move, had arguably the best chance of the half, but could not properly connect as an open net awaited, and Schafer pounced to stop the slow-rolling ball from crossing the line.

 Three minutes after the break, Moritz Leitner, who replaced the injured Sven Bender in the first half, played a picture-perfect through pass to set up the opener.
 Lukasz Piszczek cut the ball back from the end-line, and Kehl stabbed home to make it 1-0.